 Refinancing your home loan

-Our team in Ivanhoe near Melbourne can arrange an appointment with a Finconnect Lending Manager to review your current home loan to ensure you still have the right product for your needs.
+A Finconnect Lending Manager can review your current home loan to ensure you still have the right product for your needs.
 Don’t assume that just because your loan was once competitive, it still is.
 Interest rates change and different types of loans are always entering the market.
 They will:

 - assess your current interest rate